OTF student, Diamond Tachera and her mentor Judy Parrish, speak to the importance of mentorship at

-Meeting Mentor Requirements
+Meeting Mentor Process

-matched, contact your mentee at least four weeks prior to the GSA Annual Meeting to introduce yourself, your
+matched, contact your mentee at least two weeks prior to the Annual Meeting to introduce yourself, your

 - During the meeting, arrange a time to meet at least once a day for at least 30 minutes with your mentee.
 Discuss

 - The end of the conference will be the end of the mentorship, however if you would like to continue the

-- Complete the GSA Meeting Mentorship Online Evaluation.
+- Complete the Mentor

-For questions about this program, or to be a mentor, please contact Tahlia Bear, 303-357-1066.
+For questions about this program, or to be a mentor, please contact Tahlia Bear, 303-357-1066, .